javers/javers.github.io/_posts/2017-12-23-javers-vs-envers-comparision.md

   (see how we use Snapshots in the POC of [JaVers GUI](https://javers.org/javers-admin-frontend)).

 **Changes** are the best choice for rendering objects history as a unified change log.
-JaVers provides the `SimpleTextChangeLog` formatter, which creates the textual change log like this:
+JaVers provides the `SimpleTextChangeLog` formatter, which creates the textual changelog like this:

 ```text
 commit 3.0, author: hr.manager, 2015-04-16 22:16:50